shreeshsk123/lagrangian-project/README.md

 ## 📐 Mathematical Enhancement
 Improved the representation of the Lagrangian formulation by clearly defining the objective function and constraint, making the mathematical approach easier to understand.

+## 🔍 Variable Interpretation Enhancement
+Enhanced clarity in representing variables and the Lagrange multiplier, making it easier to understand their role in the optimization process.

 ## 🔄 Process
 Improved the overall problem-solving flow from input to final solution, making the steps of Lagrangian optimization more structured and easy to follow.